datagovuk/guidance/harvesting_non_location.md

 ![five stars of openness](images/five_stars.png)

-The 'Openness rating' is automatically calculated for a dataset shortly after harvest.
-It checks if the licence is open, if the resource links work ok and if the resource formats are open and linked.
-The resulting score is between 0 and 5 stars.
-If you hover the mouse pointer over the stars then an explanation of the scoring is provided.
-The overall score is the highest of all the resources, so if you have 3 PDFs (score 1) and a CSV (score 3), then the overall score is 3.
-There is more about the scheme at: <http://5stardata.info/>

-Often this is a useful driver to improve the data or the metadata.
-For example releasing data as CSV instead of Excel files gets you to 3 stars instead of 2 (although it is good to provide both if you have them).
+Datasets on data.gov.uk are automatically given an 'Openness rating' that gives a simple indication of how well the dataset has been made open.
+For more about this system, see [Five Stars of Openness](five_stars_of_openness.html).

-Also often this indicates problems with the dataset record - maybe the URL to the data was mistyped, or only goes to a web page about the data.
-Or maybe the harvester has not transferred the details accurately from your site - contact us in that instance.
+A low star rating can indicate problems with the dataset record - maybe the URL to the data was mistyped, or only goes to a web page about the data.
+Or maybe the harvester has not transferred the details accurately from your site - [contact us](http://data.gov.uk/contact) in that instance.
 These are easily fixed and then you reharvest.

-Occasionally the automatic calculation is wrong - it misidentified the format of your file.
-Do contact us and we can try and improve it.

 ## Theme
 ![theme](images/theme.png)